-The desktop app is a Windows app available as a free download from the Martin Audio website.
+The desktop app is a Windows app available as a free download from our website martin-audio.com.

-We don't support macOS, but some users have run this app successfully on virtual platforms such as Parallels Desktop, VMware Fusion and Apple Boot Camp Assistant.
+We don't support macOS, but we know that some users run this app successfully on virtual platforms such as Parallels Desktop, VMware Fusion and Apple Boot Camp Assistant.